leticiasales/bookstore-vue-client/README.md

 docker-compose up -d
 ```

-Go to [http://localhost:8080][http://localhost:8080] and see application running
+Go to http://localhost:8080 and see application running.

+You can turn of admin mode by setting environment variable ADMIN to false.

 ## License